• Use Cases

 Retries, replay, and delivery history stay built in

-• • Retries use exponential backoff with jitter per destination, so a Salesforce error does not block the Slack alert or the Resend email.
+• • Retries use exponential backoff with jitter per destination, so a Salesforce error in one workspace never blocks its Slack alert or Resend email.

-• • Failed deliveries are captured for replay after you fix a credential, mapping, or downstream outage.
+• • Failed deliveries are captured for replay after the workspace owner fixes a credential, mapping, or downstream outage — no ticket to your team required.

-• • Per-destination event history shows what was delivered, what failed, and which field mappings were applied.
+• • Per-destination event history shows what was delivered, what failed, and which field mappings applied, scoped to the workspace.

 Why this matters